 2. Frozen vegetables

-- No need to feel guilty every time you see those bags of buy-one-get-one-free vegetables rot in your fridge as you try to work out what to do with them.
-A bag of frozen veg is your friend.
+- A bag of frozen veg is your friend.
 It waits quietly in the freezer till it’s needed, it doesn’t take up valuable fridge space and it’s packed with goodness because the fast freezing process means most of the good bits aren’t lost

 - Add it to rice with a bit of low-sodium soy sauce for a quick veggie dinner, use it in a stir fry with noodles or add it to a dish you’re cooking for your housemates